AlphaResearch: Accelerating New Algorithm Discovery with Language Models: AlphaResearch

-\paragraph{Can LLMs Identify Good Ideas?} To simplify the RM evaluation, we binarize the RM output score according to the ICLR 2025 Reviewer Guide: records with an average overall rating $> 5.5$ are treated as positive, while those with ratings $\leq 5.5$ are treated as negative.
-We compute the binary classification accuracy and evaluate three models (GPT-5, Qwen2.5-Coder-Instruct, and AlphaResearch-RM-7B) on the AlphaResearch-RM test set.
-To benchmark human performance, three of the authors independently assessed 100 randomly sampled examples, and we report their average scores. \autoref{tab:rm-res} presents the evaluation results that eliminate the knowledge contamination, highlighting the following observations: (1) Both GPT-5 and Qwen2.5-7B-Instruct have lower than 50\% accuracy when identifying the good ideas from ICLR 2025 records.
-(2) After fine-tuned with ideas from previous ICLR peer-review information, AlphaResearch-RM-7B demonstrates 72\% classification accuracy on unseen ICLR 2025 ideas, significantly outperforming baseline models and human experts.
+\paragraph{Can LLMs identify good ideas?} To establish a human annotator baseline, we select 3 researchers with relevant backgrounds who have published papers and served as a reviewer on their assigned topics. \autoref{tab:rm-res} presents the evaluation results that eliminate the knowledge contamination, highlighting the following observations: (1) Both GPT-5 and Qwen2.5-7B-Instruct achieve lower than 60\% accuracy when identifying the good ideas from ICLR 2025 records.
+(2) After being fine-tuned with ideas from previous ICLR peer-review information, AlphaResearch-RM-7B demonstrates 72\% binary classification accuracy on unseen ICLR 2025 ideas, significantly outperforming baseline models and human annotators.
 Based on these observations, we use the fine-tuned AlphaResearch-RM-7B as the final RM to simulate a real-world peer-review environment and filter out good ideas generated by AlphaResearch.